saurav2608/brillio-ml/README.md

 # brillio-ml
-This is a Machine Learning system align to MLOps
+This is a Machine Learning system align to MLOps.